sstallion/go-hid/README.md

 ### libusb Backend Support

 On Linux, the hidraw backend is enabled by default.
-If the libusb backend is desired the `libusb` build constraint must be specified:
+If the libusb backend is desired, the `libusb` build constraint must be specified:

     $ go build -tags libusb ./...